BrandonXu6106/obsidianpublish/content/thoughts/compiler.md

    1. If you succeed in selecting a register, then add the assignment for the chosen abstract location to the result of the recursive call.
    2. Otherwise, we cannot assign the chosen abstract location to a register.
 Instead, we spill it, i.e., we assign it a frame variable.
 We can assign a fresh variable, but we can reduce memory usage by trying to assign a non-conflicting frame variable.

-In general, we will never do a perfect job, due to [[Rice's Theorem]].
+In general, we will never do a perfect job, due to [[Rice's Theorem](Rice's%20Theorem.md).

 #### With procedures